Multimedia installation

 Creativity is the ability of human beings to generate new ideas.
 It tends to flourish in extreme moments or moments of crisis, although not exclusively.
 When creativity emerges as a response to emergency or scarcity conditions, it acquires predominance in all areas of cultural, economic, and social organization, as is the case in Cuba.
 This artistic research project focuses on social creativity, heritage, tradition, popular culture, and the culture of survival.
 Each presentation of this collaborative and multimedia project varies in both format and media, from the organization of a seminar, an academic publication, or an interactive installation.

-CubaCreativa [GUARAPERA] is an intervention focused on the optimization of vernacular designs, specifically related to machines that are present in Cuban reality.
-In this case, the artist is interested in investigating guaraperas, which are service establishments where machines are used to extract the juice from sugar cane and dispense a drink called guarapo.
+CubaCreativa [GUARAPERA] is an intervention that is focused on the optimization of vernacular design, specifically related to machines that have a presence in Cuban reality. n this case, the artist is interested in investigating guaraperas, which are service establishments where machines are used to extract the juice from sugar cane and dispense a drink called guarapo.
 His objective was to optimize the functionality and productivity of these machines by employing technical solutions and viable materials for the Cuban context.

 Guaraperas use handmade machines that follow the operating logic of industrial mills.
 This machine is nothing more than a simple mill that extracts the juice from the sugar cane.
 It exists in large format, whose use is essentially industrial, in the sugar mills, and also in small, which are usually used to dispense guarapo; a refreshing and energizing drink, naturally sweetened, which is drunk freshly made and with ice to relieve the heat of the tropics.
 Although some years ago these service centers were managed by the state sector, with government approval of self-employment, entrepreneurs opened their guaraperas as light and transportable mobile stations.